-Our school values underpin the educational practices that help children to feel emotionally safe, experience warm and trusting relationships with adults and learn to calm themselves down and manage their feelings.
-Where it is needed, and when they are ready a few pupils will be provided with the opportunities to undertake activities that help them address the needs and feelings underlying their behaviours, in order to make more positive behaviour choices.
+Our school values, underpin the educational practices that help children to feel emotionally safe, experience warm and trusting relationships with adults and learn to calm themselves down and manage their feelings.
+Where it is needed, and when they are ready, a few pupils will be provided with the opportunity to undertake activities that help them reflect on and address the needs and feelings underlying their behaviours, in order to make more positive behaviour choices.